 The Taste Lancashire Market is brought to you by Marketing Lancashire, part of their national and international Taste Lancashire activity to champion Lancashire’s superb food and drink.

 The Making Rooms Fab Lab joins the festival programme once again.
-Opening their doors to the public for the weekend, expect to find creative workshops set in this technology haven on Exchange Street.
-There is something for all ages so come along and have a go!
+Opening their doors to the public for the weekend, expect to find creative workshops set in this technology haven on Exchange Street!
+Watch the CNC machine create paintings, make seed bombs from shredded cardboard, create a keyring from recycled plastic, and much more!

 Calling all little explorers!
 The Bureau’s popular Shared Sounds programme for young children is back at the National Festival of Making with exciting new activities.
 Expect a fun mix of music, art, and creative play designed to spark imaginations and support early development.